dannierl/Video-Frame-Interpolation/proposal.md

 ## How it is related to Deep Learning for CV ...  - Qiming

-With the continuous success of deep learning in the computer field, researchers have tried to combine deep learning with video insertion technology to meet the needs of insertion.
-Video super-resolution technology is more complicated, not only needs to generate a detailed frame image but also maintain the continuity between images.
-The principle of this work is to add additional picture frames between two adjacent frames.
+With the continuous success of deep learning in the computer field, researchers have tried to combine deep learning with video interpolation technology to meet the needs of coherent video.
+We design a convolutional neural network to estimate a proper convolutional kernel to synthesize each output pixel in the interpolated images.
+Our method captures both the motion and interpolation coefficients and uses these kernels to directly convolve with input images to synthesize a middle video frame.
+Our neural network can be trained end to end using widely available video data, which provides a sufficiently large training dataset.

-To eliminate the frustration in the picture, intelligently generate interpolated frames, and reproduce 24 frames/second or 25 frames/second video to 60 frames/ second or 90 frames/second video.
-Frequency interpolation frame technology refers to the use of related information between adjacent frames in the video.

-Given the input frame at two moments.
-First, estimate the optical flow and depth map, and then use the proposed depth-aware flow projection layer to generate the intermediate flow.
-Then, the model warps the input frame, depth map, and context features based on optical flow and local interpolation kernel to synthesize the output frame.

-//not sure about mentioning self-supervised or weakly supervised methods
-//besides CNN, what else needs to be mentioned in this section?

 ## Steps: - Daniel